TritonDataCenter/manta/docs/user-guide/storage-reference.md

   It chooses to be strongly consistent, at the risk of more HTTP 500 errors than an eventually consistent system.
-  This system is engineered to minimize errors in the event of network or system failures, and to recover as quickly as possible, but more errors will occur than in an eventually consistent system.
-However, you can always read your writes immediately, and the distinction between a HTTP 404 response  and a HTTP 500 response is very clear.
+  This system is engineered to minimize errors in the event of network or system failures and to recover as quickly as possible, but more errors will occur than in an eventually consistent system.
+However, it is possible to read the writes immediately.
+The distinction between a HTTP 404 response and a HTTP 500 response is very clear:
   A 404 response *really* means your data isn't there.
   A 500 response means that it might be, but there is some sort of outage.
 * When the system responds with an HTTP 200, you can be certain your data is durably stored on the number of servers you requested.
 The system is designed to *never* allow data loss or corruption.
 * The system is designed to be secure.
 All writes must be performed over a secure channel (TLS).
 Most reads will be as well, unless you are specifically requesting to bypass TLS for browser/web channels.

 ## System scale

 Joyent Manta Storage Service is designed to support an arbitrarily large number of objects and an arbitrarily large number of directories.
 However, it bounds the number of objects in a single directory so that list operations can be performed efficiently.